wdempsey/sense2stop-lvm/mems/README.md

 # Measurement-error models (Mems): Exploratory Data Analysis (EDA)

-This folder contains a series of ipython notebooks that compute descriptive statistics to inform the measurement-error models.
+This folder contains a series of ipython notebooks that compute descriptive statistics to inform measurement-error models.
 Since there is not a large prior literature on many of these measurements, EDA is used to construct data-informed priors.
+We answer the following questoins

 1. How well does HTMGs cover smoking events reported in other measurements?
-    +  `contingent_htmgs.ipynb`:
-    +  `eod_htmgs.ipynb`:
+    +  `sr_htmgs.ipynb`: For every `Yes` in self-report, computes the number of HTMGs in a window of length delta=5,15,30
     +  `random_htmgs.ipynb`:
     +  `puffmarker_htmgs.ipynb`:
     +  EDA suggests the average number of HTMGs in the 10-minutes after a smoking event is XX with a standard deviation of XX.